preesm/preesm.github.io/_tutos/19-cpufpga_codegen.md

 ### Hardware synthesis for Kria260

+First, setup the KRIA260 board by following the tutorial fit to your linux version : https://xilinx.github.io/kria-apps-docs/kr260/build/html/docs/linux_boot.html

-Follow these steps to generate the final hardware implementation:
+Then, follow these steps to generate the final hardware implementation:

 - Open a terminal with the Xilinx toolchain included in the PATH;
 - Navigate to the Codegen folder